Local Democracy Week

 Now in its 10th year and going from strength to strength and continually engaging with Young People, Derry City and Strabane District Council is offering a range of opportunities for local schools, colleges and Citizens from the City and District to learn more about, and get involved in, Local Democracy.

-This year, Local Democracy Week takes place from 2nd to 6th October 2017.
+This year, Local Democracy Week takes place from 15th-19th October 2018

 The Council’s programme of free events has been set out by our Mayoral & Member Services Officer and is outlined in this pack.

 What do young people get from the programme?

 - Find out information on the services that Derry City and Strabane District Council provides..

 - Be listened to and express their views on political roles.

 - Get to know their local Councillors and learn about their roles and responsibilities.

 - Find out about the democratic and decision making processes and how they can take part.